uday77u/PracticeAutomationExcercise/README.md

 API test layer using RestAssured (future scope)

 ## 🙋‍♂️ About Me
 I'm a QA enthusiast with a strong interest in automation testing.
 This project is part of my continuous learning journey and career preparation.
-Connect with me on LinkedIn.
+Connect with me on LinkedIn or mail - uday77u@gmail.com.

 ## 📄 License
 This project is open-source and available under the MIT License.